duderstadt-lab/mars-docs/examples/track-position-on-DNA.md

 When the command is finished, a Single Molecule Archive should appear that contains all tracked molecules.

 **Find and fit the DNA molecules**
-Now the proteins have been tracked, we can use the [DNA finder](../../docs/image/DNA_finder) to locate all DNA molecules in channel 1.
+Now the proteins have been tracked, we can use the [DNA finder](../../docs/image/DNA_finder) (Plugins>Mars>Image>DNA Finder) to locate all DNA molecules in channel 1.
 This can be accomplished using the following settings:

 <div style="text-align: center">
 <img align='center' src='{{site.baseurl}}/examples/img/dnaArchive/img17.png' width='350' />